BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ------------------------------------------------------------------------

 ## 📖 6.6 Step-by-Step Solution

+Mathematical solution to find the speedup of the convolutional layer over the fully connected layer.

 **Goal:** We need to calculate the ratio between the total work required by a Fully Connected (FC) layer and the total work required by a Convolutional (CONV) layer.